Mental models, complexity and software

 The software craftmanship community have a clear idea of what mastery is, taken to the extremes by the inspiring Jiro Dreams of Sushi documentary.
 However, I am also interested in the idea of mastering a specialization yet also having a broad understanding of many other disciplines.
 This is known as having T-shaped skills or being an expert-generalist.

 At the end of the day, we can understand multiple mental models from Charlie Munger as a collection of big ideas from big disciplines that contains a checklist for decision-making.
-You can explore some of them in this infographic of the top 12 most useful & universal mental models.
+You can explore some of them in this infographic of the top 12 most useful & universal mental models by Michael Simmons.

 But, why should you care about mental models?